Unbinilium/Serialib/README.md

 #### Multi-threads

-Serialib (both authlib) is multi-threading ready, all its functions is thread safe.
-For basic parallel use,the builtin threaded function listed here.
+Serialib (both authlib) is multi-threading ready, all functions are thread safe.
+For basic parallel use, the builtin functions are listed here.

 ```cpp
 /*